dmbarrad/arcfox/README.md

 # dmbarrad's configs of his FireFoxy
 This is My modified version of arcfox from betterbrowser.
-I don't use their addons, i use configured sidebery.
+I don't use their addons, i use a configured sidebery.
-I also use Adaptive Tab Bar Color Extension, which makes the entire browser adapt to the website's colors.
+I also use Adaptive Tab Bar Color Extension, which makes the entire browser adapt to website's colors.
 ![An Overview of my Setup](.overview.png)

 # What is ArcFox?